linkagescape/linkagemapper.org/services.md

 title: Services
 permalink: /services/
 ---
 We now provide a suite of **Linkage Mapper Services** — each scoped to your data, timeline, and decision needs.
 Every engagement is custom.
+We can support you in many ways:

 ## 🧭 Project Review
-Independent assessment of your cores, resistance, methods, and results.
+* Independently assessing your core areas, resistance surfaces, methods, and results
-* Private by default
 * Highlights the most robust findings
 * Flags uncertainty hotspots and data gaps
+  *Private by default*

 ## 🔧 Improvement Menu
-* Prioritized upgrades with effort vs. benefit.
+* Suggesting potential model upgrades with effort vs. benefit estimates
-* We implement or coach your team.
+* Implementing the improvements or coaching your team through the new analyses

 ## 🌐 Online Maps & Outreach
-* Public web maps via free hosting.
+* Sharing public web maps via free hosting
-* We host and maintain, or enable your team.
+* Hosting and maintaining web maps and galleries
+* Coaching your team to do any or all of these tasks

 ## 🧩 Corridor Validation & Monitoring
-* Test linkages with independent datasets.
+* Testing linkages with independent datasets (best attainable)
-* Ground-truth plans and feedback loops.
+* Co-developing plans for ground-truthing
+* Monitoring with camera traps, and/or remote sensing
+* Developing feedback loops, so incoming datasets then improve models

 ## 🎓 Team Training & Mentoring
-* Targeted sessions on resistance modeling and QA/QC.
+* Offering targeted sessions on resistance surface modeling
+* Developing and teaching or implementing QA/QC for inputs and outputs
-* Templates, checklists, reproducible workflows.
+* Providing templates, checklists, and reproducible workflows

 ## 🗺️ Portfolio Synthesis
-* Reconcile multiple studies into one clear narrative.
+* Reconciling multiple studies into one clear narrative
-* What to trust now.
-What to fix next.
+* Deciding what to trust now and what to fix next

 ## 🔄 Conventional Linkage Mapper Modeling
-* Standard core–resistance–linkage workflow.
+* Conducting standard core–resistance–linkage workflow
-* Clean inputs, calibrated resistance, reproducible runs.
+* Cleaning inputs, calibrating resistance, conducting reproducible runs
-* Best practices, transparent assumptions, decision-ready maps.
-* We implement or coach your team.
+* Following best practices, stating assumptions, and producing decision-ready maps *We implement or coach your team to do the work*

 ## 🌿 Synoptic Connectivity Modeling
-* A novel, multi-species approach.
-* One simple map that reflects many focal species at once.
+* Performing a novel, multi-species approach that results in a single map that reflects connectivity needs for many focal species
-* Co-developed with stakeholders for clarity and action.
+* Organizing stakeholder engagement to co-develop the models for clarity and collaborative action

 ## 📦 Deliverables
-* Decision-ready layers and maps
+* Producing decision-ready layers and maps
-* Methods memos and board-ready slides
+* Sharing iterative versions of methods, write-ups, and board-ready slides

 ## 🤝 Grant Support & Partnerships
-* Sharper scopes, budgets, and timelines.
+* Developing sharper scopes, budgets, and timelines
-* Can list LinkageMapper.org as lead NGO or add us as subcontractors.
+  *You can propose LinkageMapper.org to be the lead NGO or we can be added as subcontractors*

 ## ⚙️ How We Work
-* Short scoping call and data check.
+* Beginning with a short scoping call and data check
-* À la carte or packaged.
-Clear pricing and ownership.
+* Offering an À la carte or packaged menu with clear pricing and ownership

 **Contact us:** [john.gallo@linkagemapper.org](mailto:john.gallo@linkagemapper.org)